-For the years ended December 31, 2019 and 2018, in-kind contributions were approximately \$660,000 and \$624,000, respectively.
+For the years ended December 31, 2020 and 2019, in-kind contributions were approximately \$272,000 and \$660,000, respectively.
 The contributions relate primarily to radio and other advertising, promotion, and security for Summer Celebration and the Circle City Classic.
 In addition, a substantial number of volunteers have donated significant amounts of their time in relation to the Organization's program services; however, no amounts have been reflected in the accompanying financial statements for the value of these donated services because they do not meet the recognition criteria.

 Program and Event Revenue: The Organization provides various programs and events throughout the year such as Youth, Summer Celebration and Circle City Classic Programs and event revenue is recognized in the period earned, typically aligned with the event date.
+There are typically no future performance obligations as events occur within the calendar year.